ThrowTheSwitch/CMock/docs/CMock_Summary.md

   * default: `['(?:__attribute__\s*\(+.*?\)+)']`

+* `:has_setjmp_h`:
+  Some embedded systems don't have <setjmp.h> available.
+Setting this to false removes references to this header file and the ability to use cexception.

+  * default: true

 * `:subdir`:
   This is a relative subdirectory for your mocks.
 Set this to e.g. "sys" in order to create a mock for `sys/types.h` in `(:mock_path)/sys/`.